kumarsunny-ase/MatchDetailsAPP/README.md

 2. **Login process:** Enter your login credentials to access further functionalities of the application

-3. **Upload process:** Choose and upload an XML file to import data into the system.
+3. **Upload process:** Choose and upload an XML file to import data into the system and write to the database.

 4. **Show the successful message to the user:** Upon successful upload, a confirmation message will be displayed to the user.